 There are three main types of assessment criteria — standards which already exist, standards that are emerging and organizational standards.
 Pharmacies are evaluated as either meeting the standards, partially meeting the standards, not meeting the standards, or not applicable.

 The final Hospital Assessment Criteria document is available on the College website.

 Throughout 2015, hospital practice advisors conducted baseline assessments of all hospital pharmacies in Ontario.
 Read more about how hospital pharmacies benefitted from the baseline assessments in the Summer 2015 Pharmacy Connection article.

-During the baseline assessments, if any concerns in the pharmacy or medication management system arose, the practice advisor worked with the hospital pharmacy team to provide appropriate recommendations or actions to rectify the concerns as soon as possible.
-If appropriate, practice advisors worked with the pharmacies that needed to improve on any of the existing, emerging or organizational standards to create realistic action plans for continuous quality improvement.
+During the baseline assessments, if any concerns in the pharmacy or medication management system arose, the practice advisor (now called operations advisor) worked with the hospital pharmacy team to provide appropriate recommendations or actions to rectify the concerns as soon as possible.
+If appropriate, the operations advisor worked with the pharmacies that needed to improve on any of the existing, emerging or organizational standards to create realistic action plans for continuous quality improvement.

 Learn more about the baseline assessments and an analysis of common findings in the Hospital and Other Healthcare Facilities Progress Report to Council.

 With the proclamation of the new DPRA regulations on August 1, 2016 the College now has official oversight of hospital pharmacies.
 Having successfully completed a baseline assessment by the College in 2015 hospital pharmacies have been issued a certificate of accreditation.